ducecon01/manh-ducdoan/_pages/home.md

 My non-academic interest
 ========
-I likes reading, watching and traveling.
+I like reading, watching and traveling.
 I also keeping (and sharing) lists of [what I have read](https://docs.google.com/spreadsheets/d/1q8joCoLrbrx7aTreYLG0oRUFF_bp5p53H3fLeW9KnqI/edit?usp=sharing).
 In addition, I love sports.
 I practice some sports such as workouts, swimming,...